 \section{Summary and perspectives}

 This article addresses the transposition problem, which occurs when observed experimental data do not correspond directly to the data of interest.
-It specifically examines a scenario with multiple outputs, where only one output is experimentally observed, while the goal is to predict all of them.
-The main idea is to propose a representation of the model error that is adapated to this situation, and thus needs to be embedded in the parameters $\Lambd$ to establish a relationship between the observations and the unobserved outputs.
-Specifically, the inclusion of additional parameters in $\Lambd$, typically numerical ones that were not initially intended for calibration, is explored.
+It examines a scenario with multiple outputs, where only one outputis experimentally observed through a limited set of observations, while the goal is to predict all outputs.
+The main idea is to propose a representation of the model error that is adapted to this situation, and thus needs to be embedded in the parameters $\Lambd$ to establish a relationship between the observations and the unobserved outputs.
+Specifically, we explore the inclusion in $\Lambd$ of additional parameters, typically numerical or known physical ones, that were not originally intended for calibration.
 These parameters are incorporated to account for model error through a hierarchical representation, directing this error into specific zones by introducing hyperparameters $\alpp$ for the prior distribution.
 The estimation of these hyperparameters is then conducted using Bayesian inference, either by identifying the maximum a posteriori $\alpmap$ or by sampling from the posterior distribution, with an importance sampling scheme to significanlty reduce the computational cost.
 This study is conducted in the context of expensive simulations, with Gaussian process regression as a surrogate model.

 The application test case of the article models the Taylor cylinder impact test, which involves three outputs considered as observed variables one at a time, leading to three different sets of results.
 The performance of our method is compared to the approach proposed by \cite{huan_embedded}, which introduces an \textit{Embedded Discrepancy} method relevant to our scenario.
 It is important to keep in mind that the results of these Bayesian approaches are highly dependent on the specific application case.